Easy One-Pot Vegetarian Black Beans and Rice

 - 1/2 cup fresh cilantro, chopped

-- In a large measuring cup, stir enchilada sauce, lime juice and spices together.
+- In a large measuring cup, stir the enchilada sauce, lime juice, and spices together.

 - In a stock pot, heat oil over medium heat.
 Add rice and garlic and saute for about 2 minutes.

-- Stir in liquid mixture, bring just to a boil, cover and simmer for 20 minutes, stirring occasionally.
+- Stir in the liquid mixture from step 1, bring just to a boil, cover, and simmer for 20 minutes, stirring occasionally.

 How to Chop Cilantro the Easy Way